philippinespire/pire_lcwgs_data_processing/ostorhinchus_chrysopomus/1st_sequencing_run/README.md

 screen rsync -vr /archive/carpenterlab/pire/downloads/ostorhinchus_chrysopomus/1st_sequencing_run/fq_raw/ .
 ```

 All files synced successfully.
-File sizes were equal between source and destination directories.
 - N = 197 samples * 2 reads = 394 fq.gz files
+- File sizes were larger in home directory (66 Gb) than in ODU HPC Archive (51 Gb).
+- `ls -lhS` shows that individual file sizes were similar.

 **Check download:**
+Ran by KL on 2024-01-31

 A) `gridDownloader.sh`
 - I did not use `gridDownloader.sh`, so I have no log file to check.